nickrosh/Tech_Notes/Machine Learning/Deep Learning/Attention.md

 ![](../../Attachments/Pasted%20image%2020230309002728.png)

 We thus arrive to the understanding of the three vectors.
+The Query matrix is used to compute the similarity between the current word and every other word in the sentence.
+The Key matrix is used to compute the similarity between every other word in the sentence and the current word.
+The Value matrix is used to store the actual value of each word.

 The query is used when a token looks at others - it's seeking the information to understand itself better.
 The key is responding to the query's request: it is used to compute attention weights.
 The value is used to compute attention output: it gives information to the tokens which "say" they need it (i.e. assigned large weights to this token).

 ![](../../Attachments/Pasted%20image%2020230309002951.png)